benjamin-maynard/acm-config-demo-repo/namespaces/README.md

-# namespace
+# Namespaces

-Contains configuration for resources scoped to a namespace
+This repository contains configuration of resources that are scoped at a namespace level.